 女 (woman/female) + 巫 (shaman/witch) = 女巫 (witch)

-During the Ming Dynasty (1368 – 1644), 女巫 were considered as a profession who resolved other people’s matters from illness to unexplained mysteries.
+During the Ming Dynasty (1368 – 1644), 女巫 were considered a profession who resolved other people’s matters, from illness to unexplained mysteries.
 Today, in some rural communities in China, the role of 女巫 still exists.

 男巫 (man/male + witch) means “wizard.”
 Throughout the history of ancient China, 男巫 were regarded as messengers connecting heaven and earth.
 Their main job was to find the balance of nature and human impact.

 Interestingly, in classic Chinese, the character 覡/觋 (xí) is used instead of the two-characters word 男巫. 覡/觋 is composed of 巫 (shaman/witch) and 見/见 (to see) – imagine those wizards can “see” something from the invisible world.

 Do you usually pick up a big pumpkin (大南瓜) or a small pumpkin (小南瓜)?
 Pumpkin carving has become a favorite with kids in China during the festival.